idanrk/Web_Chat_App/README.md

 # Real-Time Chat Web App Based on Node.JS

 *  Web chat app allowing multiple users to join a live chat room and communicate with each other.
+*  If there are live rooms, it will be shown on the homepage.
 *  User's messages are filtered and are able to send their location.
 *  Modules used: express, socket.io, Mustache, bad-words, jest and more.
 *  You can run the code on your local machine using: `npm start`
 *  You can test the code using: `npm test`

 * The chat is live on: https://chat-app-idan.herokuapp.com/
-* TODO: Add active room list in the homepage.
 ---